Network & API7 min read

 Send the first request and check the response for pagination metadata (next page URL, cursor, or total pages).
 Then modify the query parameter (page=2, cursor=abc) and repeat.
 An API client makes this faster than curl for interactive exploration.

 Test and debug HTTP requests with headers, body, and auth support.
-A lightweight Postman alternative in your browser.
-No install, no account required to try it.
+A lightweight Postman alternative for your desktop.
+Runs fully offline in the MyDevTools desktop app.